ultralytics/ultralytics/docs/yolov5/index.md

 * [Architecture Summary](tutorials/architecture_description.md) 🌟 Delve into the structural details of the YOLOv5 model.
 * [Roboflow for Datasets](tutorials/roboflow_datasets_integration.md): Understand how to utilize Roboflow for dataset management, labeling, and active learning.
 * [ClearML Logging](tutorials/clearml_logging_integration.md) 🌟 Learn how to integrate ClearML for efficient logging during your model training.
-* [YOLOv5 with Neural Magic's Deepsparse](tutorials/neural_magic_pruning_quantization.md) Discover how to use Neural Magic's Deepsparse to prune and quantize your YOLOv5 model.
+* [YOLOv5 with Neural Magic](tutorials/neural_magic_pruning_quantization.md) Discover how to use Neural Magic's Deepsparse to prune and quantize your YOLOv5 model.
 * [Comet Logging](tutorials/comet_logging_integration.md) 🌟 NEW: Explore how to utilize Comet for improved model training logging.

 ## Environments